Edward Armitage: Marriage

-On 3 February 1853 Armitage married Catherine Laurie Barber, also an artist.
+On 3 February 1853 Armitage married Catherine Laurie Barber (1817–1897), also an artist.
 They were among the first artists to settle in the St John's Wood area of London, and their friends included other artists in the neighbourhood.
+He initially lived at 4 Grove End Road and they moved to 2 Hall Place and then 3 Hall Road.
+They were noted as generous hosts.
+They had no children and allowed three elderly ladies (who came to be called "Armitage's mothers") to live along with them at their home.